 A watershed is a ridge of land that divides a flowing river or stream of water into two separate bodies of water.
 In life?
 It is a critical turning point in time where nothing will ever be the same as before.

-In every life there are watershed moments…moments where one must make a choice that will effect his or her future…a future that will be lived either with a clear conscience or with a heart filled with regret.
-And make no mistake, regret can be a desperately cruel load to carry, piling up like so much rotten garbage, assaulting your senses time and time again as you go through life.
+In every life there are watershed moments—moments where one must make a choice that will effect his or her future—a future that will be lived either with a clear conscience or with a heart filled with regret.
+And make no mistake, regret can be a desperately cruel load to carry, piling up like so much rotten garbage, assaulting your senses time and time again as life marches on..

 Therefore, it’s important when making a decision that will alter your life or the life of another, to stop and think about the consequences.
 It only takes a moment.
 Are you adding to your life’s trash pile of regret?
 Or are you proceeding forward with a clear conscience before God.

 Oh, of course, no one will get everything right.
 I certainly haven’t.
 That is why this issue is so important to me.
-But if we would pause and think about the future repercussions of our choices–the refuse that we are inadvertently tossing onto the curb of our lives –we could avoid much heartache, pain, and guilt in our own lives, as well as, the lives of others affected by our choices.
+But if we would pause and think about the future repercussions of our choices—the refuse that we are inadvertently piling up—we could avoid much heartache, pain, and guilt in our own lives, as well as, the lives of others affected by our choices.

 If I could tell you anything, it would be to do the hard thing.
 Take the narrow road.
 Face your fears.
 Be brave.
 Stand alone.
 Submit to authority.
 In other words, when faced with a life-altering decision, do what is pleasing in the sight of God.